About Us Contact Shop

 Silas and I had been in Asia for the past 5 months, and we could remember a sort of feeling as we drove through the city to our Airbnb of, “This is it.
 This is Europe.”
 Centuries-old minarets towered above buildings as the Bosphorus churned beneath old bridges.

-There were no towering skyscrapers to block and detract from the view of the ancient city.
+There were no towering skyscrapers to block and detract from the view of the ancient vibrant city.
 Buildings and homes from another time climbed the hills that overlooked the sea.

-Galata Tower
+The Galata Tower in Istanbul.

 The tower, ranging back to 1348, is massive and offers amazing views of the city.
 Surrounded by cute shops and sidewalk cafes, you can treat yourself to gelato served (literally) underneath the shadow of the tower.

-You can eat tasty food from Guney or relax with a Turkish coffee with the locals (Turkish coffee is amazing by the way).
+Also, you can eat tasty food from Guney or relax with a Turkish coffee with the locals (Turkish coffee is amazing by the way).
 It’s definitely something you can’t miss, so find a slow time of the day to head on over and explore the neighborhood.

-Para Palace Hotel Jumeirah
+Pera Palace Hotel

 The Blue Mosque